mintpepper95/KnowledgeIsPower/Javascript/Javascript.md

 	console.log(`key is ${key}, value is ${value}`);
 }

-// You can also use foreach on map, note value first key second count.forEach((value, key) => console.log(key, value));
+// You can also use foreach on map, note value first key second
+// value first and key second for arr.ForEach() as well count.forEach((value, key) => console.log(key, value));